 - Averted in Gor: Tarl's master-at-arms wants him to train to cast a spear and otherwise fight with his non-dominant hand, in case he's injured during battle.
 This is the one combat-related skill Tarl never masters.

 - Alanna from Song of the Lioness can fight just as well with either hand, a skill that helps her win her first duel.
+This comes from an incident in her page training where another page broke her right arm, so she decided to train both just in case.

 - Rudi McKenzie, from the Emberverse setting, is a born warrior, which includes ambidexterity.
 He fights equally well with either hand, and switches whenever it would help.